-Westcott is the author of 25 books.
-The most recent one is The Champions of Philadelphia.
-His previous books were Great Stuff - Baseball’s Most Amazing Pitching Feats, and Philadelphia’s Top 50 Baseball Players.
+Westcott is the author of 26 books.
+The most recent one is Biz Mackey – A Giant Behind the Plate.
+Other recent books include.
+The Champions of Philadelphia-The Greatest Eagles, Phillies, Sixers, and Flyers Teams, Great Stuff-Baseball’s Most Amazing Pitching Feats, and Philadelphia’s Top 50 Baseball Players.
 Westcott has also authored the widely acclaimed Mickey Vernon - The Gentleman First Baseman, and The Mogul - Eddie Gottlieb, A Philadelphia Sports Legend and Pro Basketball Pioneer.

 Among his Phillies books are The Phillies Encyclopedia, a local best-seller now in its third edition, The Philadelphia Phillies – Past and Present, The Fightin’ Phils—Insights, Oddities, and Untold Stories, Tales from the Phillies Dugout (the third edition was published in 2012), Phillies ’93 An Incredible Season, Back Again – The Story of the 2009 Phillies. and Phillies Essential.